top of page

 $7.75

-Cave and Basin National Historic Site
+Explore the Cave and Basin National Historic Site

 Grab lunch at the café, take a stroll through the gift shop and rent a historic suit for that perfect selfie to share with your friends and family!

-No. You can visit Banff Upper Hot Springs and Cave and Basin National Historic Sites on two different days!
+No, you can visit Banff Upper Hot Springs and Cave and Basin National Historic Sites on two different days!
 Thermal waters passes are redeemable during operating hours within the calendar year of purchase.